AdamLaurie/RFIDler/README.md

 #### Linux

 Create a rule file for UDEV to allow non-root access to the file, and also disable modem manager access.
 An appropriate file can be found in the MPLAB project under the "Linux Support" tab.
-Copy this file to /etc/udev/rules.d and run 'sudo udevadm control --reload-rules'
+Copy this file to `/etc/udev/rules.d` and run `sudo udevadm control --reload-rules`

 ####  Windows